 Make sure the business name on your receipt is recognizable.
 This is the name that shows up on your customers’ bank statements.
 If a customer sees an unfamiliar business name on their statement, they may be more inclined to file a dispute.

 If you don’t have a business name or your business name is longer than 35 characters, add a description of what you sell and your location to your business name.
 For example, if you are a taxi driver in Vancouver, write “Taxi - Vancouver, BC.”

 Write a description of the goods or services you sold

 Provide an accurate description of what you sold for every transaction.
 This can help jog a customer’s memory and prevent a dispute from happening.

 If writing descriptions for each transaction isn’t feasible for your business, create an item library.
 Then, when you process a sale, select the items or services sold and they’ll be added to the receipt.

 Collect Customer Feedback

 Although following these guidelines can reduce your chances of facing a dispute, there is always a potential risk when accepting credit card payments.
-If a customer disputes a payment, Square will represent you in the dispute process free of charge, and our team of specialists will use their expertise to help you along the way.
+If a customer does dispute a payment, Square will represent you in the dispute process free of charge and our team of specialists will use their expertise to help you along the way.
 You can learn more about the disputes process here.
-We also suggest that you familiarize yourself with how to protect yourself from scams and fraud.
+We also suggest that you familiarize yourself with how to protect from scams and fraud.